Common Reasons Why Websites Fail to Convert and How to Fix in 2026

 There are several free and paid applications available to help improve the conversion rate of a website by optimizing various elements.
 Here’s a mix of both:

-Free Applications
+Free Applications for Conversion Rate Optimization

 1. Google Optimize: Offers A/B testing and personalization features to optimize website content, CTAs, and layouts based on user behavior.
 It integrates seamlessly with Google Analytics.